schlotg/viage/docs/api.md

 Attach allows a component to attach itself to another element.
 You can pass in the element to attach to, or a selector string.
 The optional replace parameter replaces the inner contents of an element, otherwise it is appended to the end.

 ### clearComponents()
-Clear out all the created Components
+Clears out all the created Components

 ### protected clearHTML()
 Sets the HTML of the component to an empty string and clears out the attachments member